iboukris/webgss/README.md

 }
 ```

-Note, if the kdcproxy and / or the authenticated application are hosted on a different
+Browser use note: if the kdcproxy and / or the authenticated application are hosted on a
-host or port than the JavaScript application, then you'd have to enable CORS on these
+different host or port than the JavaScript application, then you'd have to enable CORS on
-servers, or the browser will likely reject the request.
+these servers, or the browser will likely reject the request.

 ## Installation

 `npm install webgss`

-The npm package only contains the release build.
-For debugging, a debug build can be
+The npm package only contains the release build, a debug build can be made when building
-made when building from source, as follows.
+from source, as follows.

 To build from source, first make sure that emcc is available, see emscripten's
 instructions on how to install and enable the emsdk, at: